Claiming Universal Credit when you're self-employed

 Your partner’s earnings may affect the level of minimum income floor applied to your claim in certain circumstances.

-If your partner is also self-employed
+If your partner is also gainfully self-employed

 You would each have your own minimum income floor calculated depending on your circumstances.
 Together these are used to calculate your joint Universal Credit payment.